lovro-i/pref/README.md

 ## 3. Mallows Model

-Mallows model is a istance-based ranking model, which is a kind of Gaussian distribution for rankings, at least by its ubiquity in the world of preferences.
+Mallows model is an instance-based ranking model, which is a kind of Gaussian distribution for rankings, at least by its ubiquity in the world of preferences.
 It has two parameters: central ranking (σ) and spread (ϕ).

 You can create a Mallows model object: